-Thomas Jefferson famously said, “An educated citizenry is a vital requisite for our survival as a free people.``
+As Thomas Jefferson teaches, an educated citizenry is a vital requisite for our survival as a free people.

 Today, issues surrounding American Muslims are central in our political discourse, policy debates and popular culture.
 Yet most Americans say they don’t know a Muslim and, according to media content analysis, more than 80% of media coverage of Islam and Muslims in the United States is negative.
 This opens the door for a narrow media image to distort public perceptions of this diverse community.

 If “an educated citizenry” is vital to the health of our democracy, then providing accurate information on Muslim Americans is a civic duty.
 Our Muslims for American Progress (MAP) project aims to do just that.

 The Muslims for American Progress (MAP) Project educates the public by providing a much-needed, evidence-based portrait of a deeply misunderstood community.
 The MAP project quantifies the contributions of American Muslims in the state of Michigan in eight areas:

 ISPU will quantify the contributions of American Muslims in the state of Michigan in eight areas:

 To quantify these areas of contribution The MAP project “counts and profiles”: Our researchers quantify American Muslim contributions with hard facts, while profiling individuals of distinction to showcase the community’s diversity while giving it a human face.